Inderjito/Data-Science-Project-1/README.md

 ## Introduction
 This is my first Data Science Project.
-Here is the link to my blog To complete this project I used 2019 Airbnb Dataset Link to dataset[Airbnb](https://www.kaggle.com/dgomonov/new-york-city-airbnb-open-data)
+Here is the link to my blog[blog page](https://sunita-inderjit.medium.com/)

+To complete this project I used 2019 Airbnb Dataset

+Link to dataset[Airbnb](https://www.kaggle.com/dgomonov/new-york-city-airbnb-open-data)